 The CCT Program appeals to students looking for professional and personal development who are interested in learning from and with others of diverse backgrounds and interests.
 Many are mid-career educators or administrators across diverse environments.
-Others are policy makers, facilitators, or program developers or managers in government, corporate, scientific, or nonprofit settings.
+Others are policy makers, facilitators, or organizational leaders/program managers in government, corporate, scientific, or nonprofit settings.
 Still others are artists, musicians, writers, journalists, and community activists.
 Through course projects, pre-capstone research courses, and the capstone synthesis projects, CCT students explore issues they have not had much chance to address before and translate what they learn into strategies, materials, and interventions for use in diverse educational, professional, and social settings.
 Graduates leave CCT well equipped for ongoing learning, addressing the needs of their schools, workplaces, and communities, adapting and contributing to social changes, and collaborating with others to these ends.
-Testimonials and Notes from Alumni of the program can be viewed on the CCT web site.
-Abstracts and full-text versions of theses and capstone syntheses can be viewed at http://scholarworks.umb.edu/cct_capstone/.
+Abstracts and full-text versions of theses and capstone syntheses culminating from the MA program can be viewed at http://scholarworks.umb.edu/cct capstone/.